-A transformer is composed of two or more wire windings.
+A Transformer is composed of two or more wire windings.
 In general one is called the Primary, and all the others are called the Secondaries.
 When a voltage is applied to the Primary wires, a current will flow that will produce a Magnetic field that envelops the Secondaries.
 When the Primary voltage and current are Alternating, or continuously changing with time, the Secondaries will produce Alternating voltages, that when connected to a suitable load will produce desired currents.
 Great effort is made to ensure that there is the greatest amount of coupling between the windings to maximize efficiency.
-Some of these can be small, as the ones powering small appliances, while some can be as large as a house and require forced cooling (those needed to power a town).
+Some of these can be small, as the ones powering small appliances ( the transformer used to power a CFL is about the size of a chick pea), while some can be as large as a house and require forced cooling (those needed to power a town).
 Their emissions consist of a Magnetic field at the exact frequency of excitation.
 The span of this field may be a few inches for the smaller units.

 However, the transformer in these smaller units is rapidly being miniaturized in many applications by Switch-Mode Power Supplies.

 Switch-Mode Power Supplies (SMPS), or Switching Regulators make use of the concept that if one increases the frequency of transformer excitation, then the size of the transformer decreases dramatically.
 A direct application of transformer size reduction is in aircraft, which use 400 Hz, instead of 50 or 60 Hz.